 What should I do to prepare for surgery?

-The night prior to surgery it is important not consume food or drink after midnight.
+The night prior to surgery it is important not to consume food or drink after midnight.
 If medications are required in the morning, the doctor will provide instructions.
 An hour before the operation, patients will be assessed by the nurse anesthetist or anesthesiologist.
 Often times an exercise program was used prior to the surgery as treatment, it is important that patients continue a shoulder exercise program with daily stretching and strengthening following their recovery.
 For more information, contact the office to schedule a consultation with Dr. Amis.